You have this amazing idea for a book. But when you get to typing, the inspiration leaves you after only a few pages.

 Take pictures when traveling of what could inspire your book’s environment.

-You can even take pictures at the Starbucks of what inspired you in the moment to keep the momentum going.
+You can even take pictures at the Starbucks of what inspired you at the moment to keep the momentum going.

 - Never stop learning